Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 While working on the UI we're prioritising the rendering before caring about any styling.

 Unless it's behavioral, it might not be worth explicitly testing the styling (i.e. a button click changes a font color, rather than the font always being red)

+Currently hard-coding grid height and width in MarsGrid as well as Position.
+At some point might want to pass value down rather than having connascence between these variables